Restaurants Near Monticello

 Monticello’s own Farm Table — located in the Visitors Center, this is the most convenient restaurant option possible!
 Open from 10-4 daily and with locally-sourced, seasonal offerings inspired by over 200 years of history, Farm Table offers soups, salads, boards, sandwiches, baked goods and more.

 Michie’s Tavern — a stone’s throw down the hill from Monticello is the fabulous Michie’s Tavern, a longtime favorite among history, and now wine, tourists.
-This unique experience extends an authentic 18th Century experience with waiters in period costume serving delicious traditional fare — ask about their famous fried chicken — in a tavern setting.
+This unique experience extends an authentic 18th Century hospitality with waiters in period costume serving delicious traditional fare — ask about their famous fried chicken — in a tavern setting.
 Visit their new 1784 Pub and enjoy a craft beer in a throw-back atmosphere.

 Tavola — 3.5 miles down the mountain and into the trendy Belmont neighborhood, find Tavola, long considered by locals to be one of Charlottesville’s finest restaurants.
 Their top-notch craft cocktails and ciichetti bar is often jammed and bustling, like the table seating nearby where diners enjoy a variety of northern italian dishes from linguine con vignole to melanzanie al la parmigiana.
 Don’t bother calling ahead.
 They don’t take reservations.
 Not to worry, Mas Tapas, The Local, and Junction are all next door.